illiliti/libudev-zero/README.md

 Without libinput you can't use wayland and some other cool stuff.

 Michael Forney (cproc, samurai, Oasis Linux, ... author) decided to fork[2] libinput and remove udev mandatority.
 This is solution ?
 Yes.
-This is long term solution ?
-No. Patching upstream changes eventually will become absolutely nightmare.
-Also this fork has a lot of disadvantages like requiring static configuration which means you can't rely on automatic input devices discovering.
+This is complete solution ?
+No. This fork has a lot of disadvantages like requiring patching application from libinput_udev to libinput_netlink API in order to use automatic detection of input devices and hotplugging.
+Static confuguration also required for anything other than input devices (e.g drm devices).
+Moreover hotplugging vulnerable to race conditions when libinput handles uevent faster than device manager which can lead to file permissions issues. libudev-zero prevents these race conditions by design.

 Thanks god udev has stable API and hopefully no changes will be made in future.
 On this basis i decided to create this clean-room implementation of